AIyer1155/Epsilon-Archive/SY002-coin-flips.md

 ## What This Trains

 Two things: the binomial probability formula, and the intuition that "most likely" doesn't mean "likely."
-In finance this matters constantly — the modal outcome of a distribution can still have low probability if the distribution is spread out.
+In finance this matters constantly.
+The modal outcome of a distribution can still have low probability if the distribution is spread out.

 ---